Model-free bounds on Value-at-Risk using extreme value information and statistical distances

-In this section we improve the standard bounds on the VaR of the sum $X_1+\cdots+X_d$ in the situation where, besides the marginal distributions, the laws of the minima and maxima of some subsets of the risks $X_1,\dots,X_d$ are known.
-In particular, we assume that for a system $J_1,\dots,J_m\subset\{1,\dots,d\}$ the distributions of $\max_{j\in J_n} X_j$ or $\min_{j\in J_n} X_j$ for $n=1,\dots,m$ are given.
-This setting can be viewed as an interpolation between the marginals-only case and the situation where the lower-dimensional marginals of the vectors $(X_j)_{j\in J_n}$ are completely specified; see also \citet{rueschendorf2017} for another work in the same spirit.
-The latter setting has been studied extensively in the literature, and risk bounds for aggregations of $\mathbf{X}$ given some of its lower-dimensional marginals were obtained, for instance, by \citet{rueschendorf1991}, \citet{embrechts2010} and \citet{puccetti2012b}.
+In this section, we provide improved bounds on the VaR of the sum $X_1+\cdots+X_d$ in the situation where, besides the marginal distributions, the laws of the minima and maxima of some subsets of the risks $X_1,\dots,X_d$ are known.
+In particular, we assume that for a system $J_1,\dots,J_m\subset\{1,\dots,d\}$ the distribution of $\max_{j\in J_n} X_j$ or $\min_{j\in J_n} X_j$ for $n=1,\dots,m$ is given.
+This setting can be viewed as an interpolation between the marginals-only case and the situation where the lower-dimensional marginals of the vectors $(X_j)_{j\in J_n}$ are completely specified.
+The latter setting has been studied extensively in the literature, and risk bounds for aggregations of $(X_1,\dots,X_d)$ given some of its lower-dimensional marginals were obtained, for instance, by \citet{rueschendorf1991}, \citet{embrechts2010} and \citet{puccetti2012b}.
 These bounds are based on a reduction principle that transforms the optimization problem involving higher-dimensional marginals into a standard Fr\'echet problem (\textit{i.e.} marginals-only), utilizing the extra information about the distribution of the subvector $(X_j)_{j\in J_n}$.
-In practice however, it is often difficult to determine the distributions of the lower-dimensional vectors $(X_j)_{j\in J_n}$.
-In particular for large dimensions of the subsets, a vast amount of data is required to estimate the distribution of $(X_j)_{j\in J_n}$ with an adequate degree of accuracy.
-Thus, having complete information about lower-dimensional marginals of $(X_1,\dots,X_d)$ turns out to be a rather strong assumption.
-Therefore, methods that interpolate between this scenario and the marginals-only case are of practical interest.
-Based on the reduction principle of \citep{puccetti2012b}, we develop in this section a method to improve the standard bounds when instead of the distribution of $(X_j)_{j\in J_n}$, only the distribution of its maximum $\max_{j\in J_n} X_j$ or minimum $\min_{j\in J_n} X_j$ is known.
+In practice however it is often difficult to determine the distributions of the lower-dimensional vectors $(X_j)_{j\in J_n}$.
+In particular when the subsets $J_1,\dots,J_m$ are high dimensional, a vast amount of data is required in order to estimate the distribution of $(X_j)_{j\in J_n}$ with an adequate degree of accuracy.
+Therefore, having complete information about lower-dimensional marginals of $(X_1,\dots,X_d)$ turns out to be a rather strong assumption, while methods that interpolate between this scenario and the marginals-only case are of practical interest.
+Based on the reduction principle of \citep{puccetti2012b}, we develop in this section improved bounds on the VaR of the sum $X_1+\cdots+X_d$ when, instead of the distribution of $(X_j)_{j\in J_n}$, only the distribution of its maximum $\max_{j\in J_n} X_j$ or minimum $\min_{j\in J_n} X_j$ is known.

-\begin{remark} Let us point out that obtaining information about the maximum or minimum of a sequence of random variables is the central theme of extreme value theory, which provides a rich collection of methods for their estimation; see \textit{e.g.} \citet[Chapter 9]{Beirlant_etal_2004}. \end{remark}